-What does the Clinical College offer?
-In our seminars and workshops we offer a Lacanian psychoanalytic formation of a sustained approach to the cardinal texts with a clinical accent.
+What does the Clinical College of Colorado offer?
+In our seminars and workshops we offer a Lacanian psychoanalytic formation of a sustained approach to the cardinal texts with a clinical emphasis.
 While we endeavour ourselves in the task of transmitting a reading operation, the main focus of our transmission aims to convey the logic at stake in the analytic experience.

-Our faculty is international and bilingual (Spanish/English).
-Some of our seminars will have the possibility of online attendance.
+Our faculty is international and plurilingual (Spanish/English/French).
+All of our seminars have the possibility of online attendance.

 Which are the ethics and politics that guide our teaching?
 Our teaching is integrated in the network of the International of the Forums and in the School of Psychoanalysis of the Lacanian Field.
 The teaching is guided by the principles that Lacan derived at the time of his Proposition.
 We dedicate annually two International Seminars, where we host a guest analyst who comes to work with us for a weekend, and a monthly space of discussion aiming to capture the reach of the imbrications of the different instances that conform our analytic community: our School of Psychoanalysis of the Forums of the Lacanian Field (international), the Colorado Psychoanalytic Forum and now the Clinical College of Colorado.